 ”It came as a shock on Friday, but he won’t play for this football club again as long as I am here.”

 Nice and decisive there, Simon.
 Well done.

-In fact, he desperately wanted a move to Sunderland.
-So much so that he refused to play for the Foxes.
+In fact, he so desperately wanted a move to Sunderland that he refused to play for the Foxes.

-Fair play to Claudio Ranieri for doing the Argentine a massive solid and not letting him leave.
+It’s fair to say Claudio Ranieri did the Argentine a favour by not letting him leave.

 Leonardo Ulloa, a man who went on strike to try and force a move to Sunderland is playing in a Champions League quarter final.

 — Adam Stoker (@ADStoker) April 18, 2017

 After refusing a number of new contract offers from Liverpool, it was blatantly obvious to everyone that Sterling wanted out, and wanted to head in Manchester City’s direction.

 And when his club told him ‘no’, the winger simply refused to go on their pre-season tour.